Detective fiction: Sherlock Holmes

-Sherlock Holmes is the British fictional detective created by Sir Arthur Conan Doyle.
+Sherlock Holmes is an English fictional detective created by Sir Arthur Conan Doyle.
 After first appearing in A Study in Scarlet, the Sherlock Holmes stories were not an immediate success.
 However, after being published in the Strand Magazine in 1891, the detective became unquestionably popular.
-Following the success of Sherlock Holmes, many mystery writers imitated Doyle's structure in their own detective stories and copied Sherlock Holmes's characteristics in their own detectives.
+Following the success of Sherlock Holmes, many mystery writers imitated Conan Doyle's structure in their own detective stories and included aspects of Sherlock Holmes's personalities in their own detectives.

 Sherlock Holmes as a series is perhaps the most popular form of detective fiction.
-Doyle attempted to kill the character off after twenty-three stories, but after popular request, he continued to pen the Holmes tales.
+Conan Doyle attempted to kill the character off after twenty-three stories, but after popular request, he continued to write stories featuring the character.
 The popularity of Sherlock Holmes extends beyond the written medium.
 For example, the BBC-produced TV series Sherlock gained a very large following after first airing in 2010, imbuing a renewed interest in the character in the general public.
-Because of the popularity of Holmes, Conan Doyle was often regarded as being “as well-known as Queen Victoria”.
+Because of the popularity of Holmes, Conan Doyle was often regarded as being "as well known as Queen Victoria".

+Sexton Blake

+Sexton Blake is a fictional British detective, whose adventures captivated readers for over eight decades from 1893 to 1978.
+Blake featured in more than 4,000 stories by approximately 200 different authors, making him one of the most prolifically chronicled characters in English literature.
+The detective's adventures spanned multiple formats including comic strips, novels, radio serials, silent films, and a 1960s ITV television series, reaching audiences across Britain and internationally in various languages.

+Initially conceived as a Victorian gentleman detective, Blake evolved significantly over time, acquiring now-iconic elements like his Baker Street residence, his young assistant Tinker, his bloodhound Pedro, and his housekeeper Mrs. Bardell.
+While often compared to Sherlock Holmes, Blake's adventures typically featured more action-oriented plots and coloruful adversaries, many of whom were recurring master criminals.
+Blake had many rivals and imitators: Nelson Lee, Dixon Hawke, Carfax Baines, Kenyon Ford, Stanley Dare, Ferrers Locke, and many others now long forgotten.
+Blake reached his peak popularity during the 1920s and early 1930s, particularly through publications like The Union Jack and The Sexton Blake Library, which at its height published five times monthly.